GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

 - **Hints for finding the error cause**
   The error you're seeing is a *schema mismatch error*.
 This indicates a discrepancy between the data structure the *userProfileFlow* expects to receive from the model, and the structure the model is *actually* producing based on the prompt's (*userProfile.prompt*) instructions.

-  Compare the schema defined in *js/flows/src/userprofiletypes.ts* (which the flow definition *js/flows/src/userprofileflow.ts* relies on) with the output specified (or described) in */js/flows/prompts/userprofile.prompt*.
-Pay close attention to both the formal *outputSchema* definition of the  file and the system instructions given to the model in the prompt text.
+  The *userProfileFlow* uses the output schema definition found in *userProfileTypes.ts*.
+Compare the output schema defined in *userprofiletypes.ts* with the output specified in *userprofile.prompt*.
+Pay close attention to both the formal schema definitions of the prompt file and the *system instructions* given to the model in the prompt text.

   To fix the issue you can do one of the following: